vshakitskiy/wskiy.de/writing/Making my own web server.md

 }
 ```

-WebSocket frames have a complex structure.
-They include opcodes, masking information, and more.
-Thanks to the `gramps` package, I didn’t have to implement all the bit manipulation myself and could focus on handling parsed frames:
+*WebSocket* frames have a complex structure.
+They include *opcodes*, masking information, and more.
+Thanks to the [*gramps*](https://github.com/rawhat/gramps) package, I didn't have to implement all the bit manipulation myself and could focus on handling parsed *WebSocket* frames:

 ```gleam
 fn loop_by_frames(